-- the magnitude of effects and their likelihood of occurrence.
+- ☑ quantitative and qualitative effects - the magnitude of effects and their likelihood of occurrence.

 3. Prioritise the matters based on their relative importance

 When ranking matters by importance (as evaluated in the second step of the process for determining materiality), also consider: